kernelkit/infix/doc/networking.md

 > [!NOTE]
 > If you name your VLAN interface `foo0.N` or `vlanN`, where `N` is a
-> number, Infix will set the interface type automatically for you.
+> number, the CLI infers the interface type automatically.

 ### Physical Ethernet Interfaces